resourge/schema/docs/ARRAY.md

 ## Contribution

-In case you have more different validations that you use please tell us so we improve the library.
+In case you have different validations that you use, please tell us so we improve the library.